mighty-gerbils/gerbil/doc/reference/std/actor.md

 (server-identifier id)
 ```

-Validates and returns the fully qualified server identiier for id.
+Validates and returns the fully qualified server identifier for id.
+The validation checks that it is either a symbol or a pair of symbols; if it is a plain symbol (naked server identifier) it returns a pair with the server id at the car and the domain at the cdr.

 #### ensemble-domain
 ```